Want to go camping but can’t bear to leave your best friend behind? We’ve got you covered, because we’re the same!

 Wind back your clock to river time and take your pup to relax riverside.
 Pitch your tent or rig up your caravan in the heart of the Riverland just outside Berri at the dog friendly Mallee Fowl Restaurant and Camp ground.
 Attached to a quirky Australiana-style restaurant and set on more than 20 acres of picturesque bushland with chooks, geese, emus (perhaps keep your doggo on a leash) and even a quandong plantation, the Mallee Fowl Restaurant and Camp is just a short stroll to the flourishing banks of the Murray River.
 Plus, you can take a break from camp food and pull up a seat at the restaurant, home to a fascinating collection of eclectic Australiana paraphernalia serving country-style meals.
 While you’re in the Riverland, be sure to take your pooch to see the sights – the insta-famous tortured trees of Lake Bonney are just minutes away while a refreshing G&T awaits just down the road at Renmark’s Twenty Third Street Distillery.

-10. Sally’s Bush Retreat, Ettrick, Murray River, Lakes and Coorong
+10. Murray Bridge Marina Camping and Caravan Park, Murray River, Lakes and Coorong

-Fall asleep wrapped in a blanket of stars at Sally’s Bush Retreat in Ettrick near the Murray River.
-Tucked just 90 minutes’ drive from Adelaide in South Australia’s Dark Sky Reserve, starry solitude awaits stargazers with low rainfall, clear skies and virtually no light pollution creating the perfect conditions to explore the cosmos.
-As well as having arguably the clearest skies in the state, the dog-friendly campground also has toilets and drinking water available.
-Set up camp and don your astronomer’s hat for an unforgettable slumber party with the stars (and your dog).
+Fall asleep wrapped in a blanket of stars on the banks of the Murray River at Murray Bridge Marina Caravan and Camping Park.
+Tucked just 90 minutes’ drive from Adelaide on the doorstep of South Australia’s Dark Sky Reserve, starry solitude awaits stargazers with low rainfall, clear skies and virtually no light pollution creating the perfect conditions to explore the cosmos with your canine.
+As well as having front row seats to arguably the clearest skies in the state, the caravan and campground also has dedicated dog-friendly camping spaces and cabins perfect for a riverside slumber party with the stars (and your dog).
 Come daylight, explore the Murray River; the riverside towns of Murray Bridge, Mannum and Younghusband are a just short drive away.

 11. Pine Country Caravan Park, Limestone Coast